gateweaver/gateweaver/README.md

 # Gateweaver

-Gateweaver is an open-source API Proxy designed for front-end applications, enabling secure integration with APIs that require sensitive keys.
-Through a simple YAML configuration file, users can define endpoints and apply essential policies like CORS, rate limiting, API key management, and JWT authentication, ensuring robust security measures are in place.
+Gateweaver is a lightweight open-source API Proxy tailor-made for front-end applications.
+It allows you to securely make API calls while hiding your API keys and sensitive data from the client.
+Through a simple YAML configuration file, you can define endpoints and apply policies such as CORS, rate limiting, API key management, and JWT validation.

-Get started quickly with the CLI or Docker image, or take a look at some [examples](https://github.com/gateweaver/gateweaver/tree/main/examples) to see how you can leverage Gateweaver in your projects.
+Get started quickly with the CLI or Docker image, or take a look at some [examples](https://github.com/gateweaver/gateweaver/tree/main/examples) to see how you can use Gateweaver in your projects.

 [Read the full documentation](https://gateweaver.io/docs/getting-started)